-Dong Lun, Wang Jing and eight other ministers of rites compile the Veritable Records of Taizu (regarding the first emperor of the Ming dynasty).
-Academician Expositor-in-waiting Fang Xiaoru (1357-1402) directs the project.
+Dong Lun, Wang Jing, and eight other ministers overseeing rites compile the Veritable Records of Taizu (regarding the Hongwu Emperor, the first emperor of the Ming dynasty).
+Academician Expositor-in-waiting Fang Xiaoru directs the project.

 Zhu Biao, who was the heir apparent of the Hongwu Emperor but died before ascending to the throne, is posthumously honored as the Xiaokang Emperor with the temple name Xingzong.
-His concbine, the deceased Lady Chang, is honored as empress with the honorary title the Xiaokang Empress after her husband.
-The Jianwen Emperor elevates his biological mother Lady Lü as the Empress Dowager and crowns Lady Ma as the empress and his eldest son, Zhu Wenkui, as heir apparent.
-His younger brother Zhu Yunteng/tong is appointed as Prince of Wu, Zhu Yunjian as Prince of Heng, and Zhu Yunxi as Prince of Xu.
+His late concubine, Lady Chang, is honored as empress with the honorary title the Xiaokang Empress, after her husband.
+The Jianwen Emperor elevates his biological mother Lady Lü as the empress dowager and elects Lady Ma as the empress and his eldest son, Zhu Wenkui, as heir apparent.
+His younger brother Zhu Yunteng is appointed as the Prince of Wu, Zhu Yunjian as the Prince of Heng, and Zhu Yunxi as the Prince of Xu.
 Academician Expositor-in-waiting Fang Xiaoru advocates restoring the ancestral institutional organization.
-He suggests that heads of the Six Ministries (Liubu) be elevated to rank one, the left and right director of the chancellery be installed and rank superior to the vice minister, and the Censorate and censor-in-chief be renamed.
-He also suggests the Twelve Investigating Circuits be substituted with left and right tribunals, with the left tribunal named Reminder (Shiyi) and the right Rectifier of Omissions (Buque); the Office of Transmission be renamed Court of Transmission (Tongzheng shi si), the Court of Judicial Review (Dali si) be renamed Office of Judicial Review; the School for the Heir Apparent (Zide yuan) be established under the Household Administration of the Heir Apparent (Zhanshi fu); the Hanlin cademician recipient of edicts be restored; the academician reader-in-waiting and academician expositor-in-waiting be renamed to erudite instructor; the Institute of Litterateurs (Wenhan guan, which assists the emperor in reading or drafting documents) and the Institute of History (Wenshi guan, for compilations and revisions) be established; the title Grand Academician be abridged to Academician and a chancellor be installed in each respective hall or palace the Hall of Scrupulous Behavior (Jinshen dian) be renamed the Hall of Mind Rectification (Zhengxin dian) with a chancellor; and other offices and ranking be rearranged based on The Rites of Zhou (Zhou li).
+He suggests that heads of the Six Ministries (Liu bu) be elevated to that of first-rank officials, the left and right director of the chancellery be installed and made superior to the vice minister, and the Censorate and censor-in-chief be renamed.
+He also suggests the Twelve Investigating Circuits be substituted with left and right tribunals, with the left tribunal named Reminder (Shiyi) and the right Rectifier of Omissions (Buque); the Office of Transmission be renamed Court of Transmission (Tongzheng shi si), the Court of Judicial Review (Dali si) be renamed Office of Judicial Review; the School for the Heir Apparent (Zide yuan) be established under the Household Administration of the Heir Apparent (Zhanshi fu); the Hanlin academician recipient of edicts be restored; the academician reader-in-waiting and academician expositor-in-waiting be renamed to erudite instructor; the Institute of Litterateurs (Wenhan guan, which assists the emperor in reading or drafting documents) and the Institute of History (Wenshi guan, for compilations and revisions) be established; the title grand academician be abridged to academician and a chancellor be installed in each respective hall or palace; the Hall of Scrupulous Behavior (Jinshen dian) be renamed the Hall of Mind Rectification (Zhengxin dian) with a chancellor; and other offices and ranking be rearranged based on The Rites of Zhou (Zhou li).
 The Jianwen Emperor approves his proposals.

-Zhu Bo, Prince of Xiang, commits suicide by self-immolation.
-Zhu Fu, Prince of Qi, and Zhu Gui, Prince of Dai are dethroned due to criminal behavior.
+Zhu Bo, the Prince of Xiang, commits suicide by self-immolation.
+Zhu Fu, the Prince of Qi, and Zhu Gui, the Prince of Dai are deposed due to criminal behavior.

-Zhu Pian, Prince of Min, is dethroned for crimes.
+Zhu Pian, the Prince of Min, is deposed for crimes.

-The emperor follows Qi Tai and Huang Zicheng’s stratagem.
+The emperor follows Qi Tai and Huang Zicheng’s strategy.
 The court's army is repeatedly defeated.
-Seals Office Aide Li Decheng voluntarily seeks to persuade the Prince of Yan to withdraw troops in a truce.
+Li Decheng, the aide in the Seals Office, voluntarily seeks to persuade the Prince of Yan to withdraw troops in a truce.
 The prince refuses unless the emperor submits to him.

 The Gate of Heavenly Succession (Chengtian men) is destroyed.
 The emperor seeks counsel.
-Fang Xiaoru proposes the Meridian Gate (Wu men) to be renamed the Gate of Correct Deportment (Duan men), the Gate of Heavenly Succession (Chengguang men) as Gao men (lit.
-Waterside Gate), Front Gate (Qian men) as Lu men (lit.
-Road Gate).
-The emperor consents.
+Fang Xiaoru proposes the Meridian Gate (Wu men) to be renamed the Gate of Correct Deportment (Duan men), Gate of Heavenly Succession (Chengguang men) as Waterside Gate (Gao men), and the Front Gate (Qian men) as Road Gate (Lu men).
+The emperor consents to the changes.

 According to Monk Daoyan’s strategy, the Prince of Yan’s troops advance southward to take the southern capital.
 The emperor orders the prince to withdraw his troops, but the prince refuses.
 The emperor sends Qi Tai and Huang Zicheng to delay the approaching army.

 The troops of Yan cross the Yangtze River, storming the capital at the Jinchuan Gate.
 The Prince of Gu, Zhu Hui, and the Duke of the State of Cao, Li Jinglong, open the gate and welcome the enemy.
-Thus the capital fell.
+The capital is defeated.
 The imperial palace is set ablaze and the Jianwen Emperor is never seen again.
-Qi Tai, Huang Zicheng, and Fang Xiaoru are targeted as principal villains with eighty other officials as well as a host of others guilty by association.
-More than twenty civil officials, including Yang Rong, Yang Pu and Yang Shiqi, obsequiously welcome the Prince of Yan.
+Qi Tai, Huang Zicheng, and Fang Xiaoru are targeted as principal villains with eighty other officials and a host of other implicated individuals.
+More than twenty civil officials, including Yang Rong, Yang Pu, and Yang Shiqi, obsequiously welcome the Prince of Yan.
 On the seventeenth day, the Prince of Yan, Zhu Di, takes the throne.
-The Prince of Zhou and the Prince of Qi are rehabilitated.
+The Prince of Zhou and the Prince of Qi are restored.
 The new emperor mandates the Princely Establishment and Six Ministries to overturn the policies and regulations revised by the Jianwen Emperor and return to the previous system.
 The year designated according to the previous reign as the thirty-fifth year of the Hongwu reign.
 The gates and halls resume previous appellations.

 The emperor names his principal consort Lady Xu as the empress.